Tel. number

 8. Storage and maturation

-The soap bars are stacked in towers and stored for six to nine months.
-During this time, the outer surface oxidizes, giving the soap its characteristic golden color and completing the Aleppo soap production process.
+The soap bars are stacked and stored for several months.
+During this time, the soap's outer color changes due to natural maturation and drying processes.

 Storage of Aleppo soap in traditional towers